 EXPLORE/STAY: Rockville Town Square.
 Another mixed-use development, this one with the vintage-looking Regal Theater Cineplex, plenty of eateries (e.g. Mellow Mushroom Pizza), a brewery (Gordon Biersch Brewery), and indie shops, proves that Montgomery County has figured out how to create lively, walkable neighborhoods from scratch within steps of a Metro Stop.
 (See Cambria Hotel in Where to Stay below).

-Where to Eat in Montgomery County MD
+Where to Eat and Drink in Montgomery County MD

 EAT: Summer House Santa Monica, Pike & Rose, N. Bethesda.
 This whitewashed, cathedral-ceilinged, wood table, stylish eating establishment, fresh both in its food offerings and bright and airy ambiance, has that unmistakable California vibe.
 Naturally, handcrafted sandwiches ($13-$17), soups, and salads are popular – but the Summer House standouts are the Poke Bowls, which come in Classic Hawaiian, Salmon, and Spicy Tuna ($15.95), served over rice or greens.